stormalf/docker_jenkins_auto/README.md

 if you need other jenkins version please update the Dockerfile :
 ENV JENKINS_VERSION ${JENKINS_VERSION:-2.302}
 and don't forget to update with correct sha-256 for the jenkins.war

 # to build the docker image and run it
 docker-compose up

+# troubleshooting
+Some plugins are partially installed and need to be installed and restarted at the first connection